 Understanding that failure is valuable

 There’s this idea that failure and re-work are uncommon and that if your team is facing them then something is wrong.
-In fact, failure is an essential part of success.
+Failure is an essential part of success.
 Every failure in business is an opportunity to learn and rebuild.
 It allows you to circle back to important previous projects, assess what could’ve been done better, and how you can achieve a better result in the future.

 Resiliency is important because it allows you to learn from failure while still providing value.
 Using Toyota as an example again, the concept of the andon cord that workers pull when they see a problem on the line calls attention to a potential problem.
 Toyota also monitors to ensure that the cord is being pulled.
 If the trend in daily cord pulls is going down, they take action such as tightening tolerances.
 They understand there is value in failure and the learning it brings.
 The cord doesn’t stop the line entirely, merely slows it for a time.